Skip to main content

 5 mentions Positive Neutral Negative

-The humor in the game is noted for its quirky elements, such as amusing ship names and entertaining combat chatter, which contribute to a unique comedic style.
-However, some players feel that the humor has diminished over time and express frustration with technical issues that detract from the experience.
-Overall, while the game has its funny moments, opinions on its comedic value are mixed.
+The humor in the game is noted for its unique and quirky elements, such as amusing ship names and entertaining combat chatter, which some players find reminiscent of literary influences.
+However, there are mixed feelings, with some users feeling that the humor has diminished over time and expressing frustration with the game's overall quality.

 • “I like the funny random ship names, I enjoy the chatter during combat, and I appreciate the minor amount of strategy involved.”